The White-Haired Girl

-The White-Haired Girl (白毛女 (Bái Máo Nǚ)) is a Chinese opera, ballet, (later adapted to Beijing Opera and a film) by Yan Jinxuan to a Chinese libretto by He Jingzhi and Ding Yi.
-The folklore of the white-haired girl is believed to have spread widely in the areas occupied by the Communist Party of Northern China since the late 1930s.
+The White-Haired Girl (白毛女 (Bái Máo Nǚ)) is a Chinese contemporary classical opera by Yan Jinxuan to a Chinese libretto by He Jingzhi and Ding Yi.
+It was later adapted to a ballet, a Peking opera, and a film.
+The ballet adaptation was regarded as a revolutionary opera.

-Many years later, a literary work was created in the liberated area controlled by the Chinese Communist Party in the late 1940s.
+The folklore of the white-haired girl is believed to have spread widely in the areas occupied by the Chinese Communist Party (CCP) in northern China since the late 1930s.
+Many years later, a literary work was created in the liberated area controlled by the CCP in the late 1940s.
 The film was made in 1950 and the first Peking opera performance was in 1958.
 The first ballet performance was by Shanghai Dance Academy, Shanghai in 1965.
-It has also been performed by the noted soprano Guo Lanying.
+It has also been performed by the noted soprano Guo Lanying.The opera was promoted by the Chinese Communist Party as a model revolutionary work.
+As Qi (2024) notes, its ideological function was to exemplify the Party’s narrative of class struggle and redemption through socialism, aligning cultural production with national political goals.

+The libretto foregrounds class struggle between peasants and landlords in the old society, which forms a contrast with the new society established by the CCP, in which the people allegedly become masters of their own destiny.
+The central theme of the story, in the words of the opera, is that ‘the old society changed men into ghosts, while the new society changes ghosts into men’.